IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 RetirementUp          Upper bound of retirement decision                                                                                                p.u.
 ====================  ================================================================================================================================  ===================================

+The model allways considers a month of 672 hours, i.e., 4 weeks, not calendar months.
+The model considers a year of 8736 hours, i.e., 52 weeks, not calendar years.

-Daily *storage type* means that the ESS inventory is assessed every time step, for weekly storage type it is assessed at the end of every day, and monthly/yearly storage type is assessed at the end of every week.
+Daily *storage type* means that the ESS inventory is assessed every time step, for weekly storage type it is assessed at the end of every day, monthly storage type is assessed at the end of every week, and yearly storage type is assessed at the end of every month.
 *Outflows type* represents the interval when the energy extracted from the storage must be satisfied (for daily outflows type at the end of every day, i.e., the sum of the energy consumed must be equal to the sum of outflows for every day).
 *Energy type* represents the interval when the minimum or maximum energy to be produced by a unit must be satisfied (for daily energy type at the end of every day, i.e., the sum of the energy generated by the unit must be lower/greater to the sum of max/min energy for every day).
 The *storage cycle* is the minimum between the inventory assessment period (defined by the storage type), the outflows period (defined by the outflows type), and the energy period (defined by the energy type) (only if outflows or energy power values have been introduced).
-It can be one time step, one day, and one week.
+It can be one time step, one day, one week, and one month.
-The ESS inventory level at the end of a larger storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly/monthly storage is fixed at the end of the year, only if the initial inventory lies between the storage limits.
+The ESS inventory level at the end of a larger storage cycle is fixed to its initial value, i.e., the inventory of a daily storage type (evaluated on a time step basis) is fixed at the end of the week, the inventory of weekly storage is fixed at the end of the month, the inventory of monthly storage is fixed at the end of the year, only if the initial inventory lies between the storage limits.

 The initial storage of the ESSs is also fixed at the beginning and end of each stage, only if the initial inventory lies between the storage limits.
 For example, the initial storage level is set for the hour 8736 in case of a single stage or for the hours 4368 and 4369
 (end of the first stage and beginning of the second stage) in case of two stages, each with 4368 hours.